FilippoCiarlo/FilippoCiarlo/README.md

 # 👋 Hi everyone

-I'm an UNIMORE CS student🎓, i love programming (mainly in python🐍) and in my free time i like to play the guitar🎸.
+- I'm an UNIMORE CS student🎓
+- I love programming (mainly in Python🐍)
+- In my free time i like to play the guitar🎸

 ## More about me
 <p>